simphony/simphony-metadata/docs/format.md

         If the key refers to a CUBA data, the default must match shape, type and length requirements specified for the CUBA data, keeping into account the shape of the CUBA data itself.
-        if the ``scope`` is ``CUBA.SYSTEM``, this key MUST NOT be present
+        If the key refers to a CUDS item, the default must belong to the hierarchy defined by the CUDS item designated in the key. if the ``scope`` is ``CUBA.SYSTEM``, this key MUST NOT be present